jenkinsci/job-dsl-plugin/docs/Job-reference.md

             nUnit { ... }                                   // see aUnit closure above
             phpUnit { ... }                                 // see aUnit closure above
             qTestLib { ... }                                // see aUnit closure above
-            unitTestvalgrind { ... }                        // see aUnit closure above
+            valgrind { ... }                                // see aUnit closure above
             customTool {
                 // all options from the aUnit closure above, plus stylesheet(String url)                      // empty by default